 Stress – just hearing that word can conjure up negative feelings and emotions!

-While stress itself is not an healthy thing, after-all, without our ancestors reacting to threats via their “fight or flight” instinct, we wouldn’t even be here.
+Stress itself is not necessarily unhealthy, after all, without our ancestors reacting to threats via their “fight or flight” instinct, we wouldn’t even be here.
 It’s chronic stress that is the real foe.

 When it comes to learning that requires the use of memory, chronic stress is a killer.
 It has devastating affects on both learning and memory and children are particularly affected.
 It’s been proven that the hippo-campus (the brain’s memory center) experiences an 8 percent shrinkage – as the result of post-traumatic stress disorder.

 Stress also triggers a negative reaction in the immune system and contributes to inflammation.
 Inflammation is linked to an array of health concerns and diseases – everything from diabetes to cancer, asthma and heart disease.

 Stress not only affects the way we feel and act, but can affect the way we look!